cschetan77/front-end-int-prep/HTML_CSS/README.md

 ## When ARIA Roles Are Needed

-- **Custom Interactive Elements:** When creating widgets or controls (e.g., custom menus, sliders, tabs) that don’t have native semantic HTML equivalents, ARIA roles describe their purpose and interaction model to assistive technologies[1][3][5].
+- **Custom Interactive Elements:** When creating widgets or controls (e.g., custom menus, sliders, tabs) that don’t have native semantic HTML equivalents, ARIA roles describe their purpose and interaction model to assistive technologies.
-- **Enhancing Semantics:** Sometimes native elements have implicit roles, but additional ARIA roles or states may be used to provide more precise information, like labeling or describing dynamic changes[1][4].
+- **Enhancing Semantics:** Sometimes native elements have implicit roles, but additional ARIA roles or states may be used to provide more precise information, like labeling or describing dynamic changes.
-- **Browser or Tool Limitations:** In cases where browsers or assistive technologies have incomplete support for HTML5 semantic elements, ARIA roles help fill the gaps[3][6].
+- **Browser or Tool Limitations:** In cases where browsers or assistive technologies have incomplete support for HTML5 semantic elements, ARIA roles help fill the gaps.
-- **Overriding Default Roles:** Rarely, when the default semantic role of an element needs to be changed or customized for accessibility reasons, ARIA roles can override or supplement native roles[3][5].
+- **Overriding Default Roles:** Rarely, when the default semantic role of an element needs to be changed or customized for accessibility reasons, ARIA roles can override or supplement native roles.

 ## Best Practices

-- Use **semantic HTML elements first**, as they provide built-in accessibility and native support[2][4].
+- Use **semantic HTML elements first**, as they provide built-in accessibility and native support.
-- Add ARIA roles **only when necessary** to complement semantics for non-standard or complex UI elements[1][6].
+- Add ARIA roles **only when necessary** to complement semantics for non-standard or complex UI elements.
-- Avoid redundant or incorrect ARIA usage, which can confuse assistive technologies and degrade accessibility[4][6].
+- Avoid redundant or incorrect ARIA usage, which can confuse assistive technologies and degrade accessibility.
-- Test with accessibility tools to ensure ARIA roles enhance the user experience rather than hinder it[1].
+- Test with accessibility tools to ensure ARIA roles enhance the user experience rather than hinder it.

 ### Summary
-Although semantic HTML greatly improves accessibility, ARIA roles are crucial for communicating the purpose and behavior of **custom or complex components** that bare semantic tags cannot fully represent, ensuring an inclusive experience for all users[1][3][5].
+Although semantic HTML greatly improves accessibility, ARIA roles are crucial for communicating the purpose and behavior of **custom or complex components** that bare semantic tags cannot fully represent, ensuring an inclusive experience for all users.

-This ensures assistive technologies properly interpret and interact with all parts of a webpage or application, beyond native HTML semantics[4][6].
+This ensures assistive technologies properly interpret and interact with all parts of a webpage or application, beyond native HTML semantics.

-Effective alt text is a concise, clear, and meaningful description of an image that conveys its content and purpose for users who cannot see the image, such as those using screen readers[1][3][4].
+Effective alt text is a concise, clear, and meaningful description of an image that conveys its content and purpose for users who cannot see the image, such as those using screen readers.

 ## How to Write Effective Alt Text

-- **Be Concise and Clear:** Keep alt text short, usually 1-2 sentences or around 125-150 characters, focusing on the most important information[1][4].
+- **Be Concise and Clear:** Keep alt text short, usually 1-2 sentences or around 125-150 characters, focusing on the most important information.
-- **Describe Content and Function:** Explain what the image shows and its purpose or meaning in the page context—not every detail, but what’s essential to understand[3][6].
+- **Describe Content and Function:** Explain what the image shows and its purpose or meaning in the page context—not every detail, but what’s essential to understand.
-- **Avoid Redundancy:** Don’t repeat information already presented in the surrounding text or captions[3].
+- **Avoid Redundancy:** Don’t repeat information already presented in the surrounding text or captions.
-- **Don’t Use “Image of” or “Picture of”:** Screen readers identify images, so this is unnecessary and repetitive[4][9].
+- **Don’t Use “Image of” or “Picture of”:** Screen readers identify images, so this is unnecessary and repetitive.
-- **Use Proper Grammar and Language:** Write in plain, natural language with correct spelling and punctuation; end alt text with a period to signal a pause for screen readers[3][6].
+- **Use Proper Grammar and Language:** Write in plain, natural language with correct spelling and punctuation; end alt text with a period to signal a pause for screen readers.
-- **Context Matters:** Tailor alt text to the image’s role in the specific context, emphasizing relevant features and ignoring irrelevant details[3].
+- **Context Matters:** Tailor alt text to the image’s role in the specific context, emphasizing relevant features and ignoring irrelevant details.
-- **Avoid Jargon and Abbreviations:** Use terms that all users can understand clearly[4].
+- **Avoid Jargon and Abbreviations:** Use terms that all users can understand clearly.
-- **Include Alt Text for Every Image:** Even decorative images should have an empty alt attribute (`alt=""`) to be ignored by screen readers properly[4].
+- **Include Alt Text for Every Image:** Even decorative images should have an empty alt attribute (`alt=""`) to be ignored by screen readers properly.

 ## Examples